stemangiola/tidybulk/dev/workshop-syllabus.md

 ## Learning goals

 * To understand the key concepts and steps of bulk RNA sequencing data analysis
-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk.
+* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk and tidyHeatmap.

 ## Learning objectives

-* To remember the key concepts of RNA sequencing data analysis
+* Recall the key concepts of RNA sequencing data analysis
-* To apply the learned concepts to experimental, publicly available data
+* Apply the concepts to publicly available data
-* To create plots that summarise the information content of the data and analysis results
+* Create plots that summarise the information content of the data and analysis results